How to Handle Unpaid Invoices: 10 Strategies for Success

 Make a Phone Call

 Talking to a non-paying client on the phone is another trick you can use to compel them to pay the invoice.
-In some cases, a personal touch is all it takes to convince a customer that their non-payment is affecting your business.
+In some cases, a personal touch is all it takes to convince a customer that their outstanding payment is affecting your business.

 A study by the University of Michigan revealed that college students today have 40% less empathy than their counterparts 20 or 30 years ago – which they believe is related to the use of screens to interact with others.